I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 Having had a 70l pack before the additional 5l on a 75l dry back would come quite handy on an extended trip where I have to carry loads of food and my camera with me.
 The additional pockets on the ULA Epic also add another 9l of volume to the pack.

-My favorite backpack so far was the HMG Porter 4400 and I use it since 3 years as my packrafting backpack.
+My favorite backpack so far was the HMG Porter 4400 and I use it for 3 years as my packrafting backpack.
 I did not have any issues with it so far.

-There are just a few small spots which are wearing off but it would have happen to any other backpack as well.
+There are just a few small spots that are wearing off but it would have happened to any other backpack.